The Hidden Health Crisis: Understanding Bicarbonate Loss

 • Alzheimer’s disease from disrupted brain pH and protein folding

-This pattern of disease development demonstrates how bicarbonate loss may underlie many of our most common chronic conditions.
-Understanding this connection opens new possibilities for both prevention and treatment strategies.
+This progressive pattern of compensation and disease development demonstrates how bicarbonate loss may underlie many of our most common chronic conditions.
+As each stage progresses, the body’s compensatory mechanisms become increasingly destructive, creating a cascade of health problems that can affect virtually every system in the body.
+Understanding these connections opens new possibilities for prevention and treatment strategies, particularly if we can intervene in the earlier stages before significant damage occurs.

 The Protein Paradox

 Modern diets, particularly high animal protein consumption, create a perfect storm for bicarbonate depletion.
 Each gram of animal protein creates a double acid burden: approximately 1 mEq of acid from sulfur-containing amino acids plus an additional acid load from its high phosphorus content.
 Animal proteins contain 20-30 mg of phosphorus per gram of protein, which is converted to phosphoric acid during metabolism.
-This phosphorus is highly bioavailable, with 60-80% being absorbed, compared to lower absorption rates from plant sources of protein.
+This phosphorus is highly bioavailable, with 60-80% being absorbed, compared to lower absorption rates from plant protein sources.

 The problem is multifaceted: